Pancreatic cancer doesn't usually cause symptoms in the early stages. As the cancer grows it can start to cause symptoms. These can include:

 Many people with pancreatic cancer have jaundice when they first go to their doctors.
-Most of these people will have pain as well.
+Most of them will have pain as well.
 Around 1 in 10 people (10%) have painless jaundice.

 Jaundice is yellowing of the skin and whites of the eyes.
-The urine is darker than normal and bowel motions may be lighter in colour.
+The wee (urine) is darker than normal and poo (stools or bowel motions) may be lighter in colour.
 Jaundice is more common with cancer of the head of the pancreas because the tumour blocks the bile duct.
-This tube carries bile into the duodenum.
+This tube carries bile into the small bowel (duodenum).
 If it is blocked the bile ends up in your bloodstream.
-It is passed out in your urine rather than through the bowel.
+You pass it out in your urine rather than through the bowel.

 Bile contains a lot of yellow pigments so it turns the skin yellow.
 Jaundice is a common symptom of many liver and gallbladder diseases.
 It is often easier to spot in the whites of the eyes rather than the skin.

 People diagnosed with pancreatic cancer might have recently lost a lot of weight (at least 10% of their total body weight) for no apparent reason.
 This symptom is more common in cancers of the head of the pancreas.

 Cancer of the pancreas can cause other signs or symptoms.
 These might happen before the cancer is diagnosed or might happen later.
 Not everyone has every symptom.

 Some people diagnosed with cancer of the pancreas are found to be newly diabetic.
 Some have been diagnosed with diabetes within the previous year.
 If you have diabetes you are not producing enough insulin.
 So there is too much sugar in your blood.
 The sugar passes out of the body in the urine and takes some water with it.This causes: